nehalineogi/openvpn-aks/aks/README.md

     169.254.1.1 0.0.0.0 255.255.255.255 UH 0 0 0 eth0
     172.27.225.0 10.240.0.76 255.255.255.0 UG 0 0 0 eth0

-    tcpdump -ni eth0 icmp
+    Observe that the traffic get's NAT's to the IP of the OpenVPN server IP: 10.240.0.76.
+Source of the ICMP request packet is 10.240.0.76. tcpdump -ni eth0 icmp

     tcpdump: verbose output suppressed, use -v or -vv for full protocol decode